Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/hereford-zone-stampede.typ

 #nb_tournament_match(
   match: "Q19",
   red_alliance: (teams: ("934Z", "53D"), score: 21),
-  blue_alliance: (teams: ("1893P ", "53C"), score: 107),
+  blue_alliance: (teams: ("1893P", "53C"), score: 107),
   won: false,
   auton: "Blue",
   awp: false,
+  strategy: [
-  strategy: [They're gonna match load and shoot onto our offensive zone, while we push.
-Our ally partner can elevate to A tier, which matches C's ability to elevate to A tier
+    934Z match loads and shoots triballs onto our offensive zone, while we push them into our goal.
+934Z can elevate to A tier, which should cancel out 53C's A tier elevation.
 ],
+  auton_notes: [
-  auton_notes: [- We lost auton because our bot was still touching the triball at the end of auton ],
+    - We lost this auton the same way we lost the last auton: our robot was touching the triball that we scored at the end of the auton, so it was not counted
+],
   match_notes: [
-    - The 1893P have no shooting mech, all they can do is push
+    // - The 1893P have no shooting mech, all they can do is push
-- Our teammates battery dc/ed for most of the match
+    - 934Z's battery disconnected for most of the match
     - Our drivetrain stopped working mid-match again, we think that this time it was because of the gears slipping ],
   subsystems: (
     overperformed: "Intake",